Down East Wood Ducks Game Notes - vs. Fayetteville

 ROAD WARRIORS: Down East seems more comfortable playing on the road.
 Right now, the Wood Ducks are 25-17 (.595) on the road this season.
 This season, the Woodies have only lost two road series and are 4-2-1 with one six-game sweep and a series split against the Myrtle Beach Pelicans.

 HEATING BACK UP: After a strong finish to the month of June for the Woodies started off the month of July rather cold but are heating back up.
-Through 24 games in the month of July, the pitching staff is currently 11-13 with a 6.04 ERA.
-In 198.1 innings, they have allowed 156 runs, and they are being outscored 156-135.
-After starting July, 3-7 on the road, Down East won eight of their last 14 games.
+Through 24 games in the month of July, the pitching staff is currently 13-13 with a 5.99 ERA.
+In 213.1 innings, they have allowed 166 runs, and they are being outscored 166-147.
+After starting July, 3-7 on the road, Down East won 10 of their last 16 games.

 MIRROR MIRROR ON THE WALL, WHAT'S THE FAIREST JERSEY OF THEM ALL?: The Wood Ducks have plenty of jerseys to choose from when they take the field.
-Currently they have a 25-17 road record and are 15-16 at home.
-When they suit up in their camo jerseys, the Wood Ducks have a 17-15 record overall, with a 2-4 record at home.
+Currently they have a 25-17 road record and are 17-16 at home.
+When they suit up in their camo jerseys, the Wood Ducks have an 18-15 record overall, with a 3-4 record at home.
 Their green jersey has seen the best winning percentage (.647) as the Woodies have a 7-5 record on the road and a 4-1 record at home.
 Down East has played ten games in specialty jersey's and are 6-4.
 As the Avocados Luchadores, they are 2-2 and are 1-1 as the Collard Greens at home this season.

 • Discuss this story on the Low-A East League message board...